R300-AI/ITRI-AI-Hub/index.md

 <strong>Step2.
 Compiling</strong>
 <div style="margin-left: 20px;">
 To ensure that the model can execute efficiently on embedded systems, we need to use vendor-specific compilers.
-These compilers fine-tune parameters, optimise memory and computational resources, and generate binary files based on the chip architecture and instruction set.
+These compilers fine-tune parameters, optimize memory and computational resources, and generate binary files based on the chip architecture and instruction set.
 <ul></ul>
 </div>